Your Child's Immunizations: Diphtheria, Tetanus & Pertussis Vaccine (DTaP)

-Diphtheria: a serious infection of the throat that can block the airway and cause severe breathing problems
+- Diphtheria: a serious infection of the throat that can block the airway and cause severe breathing problems

-Tetanus (lockjaw): a nerve disease that can happen at any age, caused by toxin-producing bacteria contaminating a wound
+- Tetanus (lockjaw): a nerve disease that can happen at any age, caused by toxin-producing bacteria contaminating a wound

-Pertussis (whooping cough): a respiratory illness with cold-like symptoms that lead to severe coughing (the "whooping" sound happens when a child breathes in deeply after a severe coughing fit).
+- Pertussis (whooping cough): a respiratory illness with cold-like symptoms that lead to severe coughing (the "whooping" sound happens when a child breathes in deeply after a severe coughing fit).
 Serious complications can affect children under 1 year old, and those younger than 6 months old are especially at risk.
 Teens and adults with a lasting cough might have pertussis and not realize it, and could pass it to vulnerable infants.

-Why the Vaccine Is Recommended
+Why Is the DTaP Vaccine Recommended?

 Use of the DTaP vaccine has virtually eliminated diphtheria and tetanus in childhood and has greatly reduced the number of pertussis cases.

-When to Delay or Avoid Immunization
+When to Delay or Avoid DTaP Immunization

 Talk to your doctor about whether getting the vaccine is a good idea if your child had any of the following after an earlier DTaP shot:

-Caring for Your Child After Immunization
+Caring for Your Child After DTaP Immunization

 Your child may have a fever, soreness, and some swelling and redness in the area where the shot was given.
-For pain and fever, check with your doctor to see if you can give either acetaminophenoribuprofen, and to find out the appropriate dose.
+For pain and fever, check with your doctor to see if you can give either acetaminophenoribuprofen, and to find out the right dose.

 A warm, damp cloth or a heating pad on the injection site may help reduce soreness, as can moving or using the arm.

-When to Call the Doctor
+When Should I Call the Doctor?

-Call if you aren't sure whether the vaccine should be postponed or avoided.
+- Call if you aren't sure whether the vaccine should be postponed or avoided.
 Children who have had certain problems with the DTaP vaccine usually can safely receive the Td (tetanus and diphtheria) vaccine.